11 Of The Best Ever Mashed Potatoes Recipes

 1. Garlic Mashed Potatoes with Spanish Chorizo and Poblanos from ¡Hola!
 Jalapeño

-This recipe starts off familiar (russet potatoes, salted water) but quickly becomes something extraordinary (and a bit spicy) when it is finished off with crisped Spanish chorizo, sautéed jalapeños, and charred poblano peppers.
+This recipe starts off familiar (russet potatoes, a couple of garlic cloves, salted water) but quickly becomes something extraordinary (and a bit spicy) when it is finished off with small pieces of crisped Spanish chorizo, sautéed jalapeños, and charred poblano peppers.
 You could even mix in cream cheese to make them extra rich.

 2. French-Style Mashed Potato Puree Recipe from Salt and Wind

 This recipe is for those who like our mashed potatoes decadent.
 It is based on the famous French Chef, Joel Robuchon’s potato puree where the ratio of potato to butter is 2:1.
 You don’t have to be a math whiz to know that 2 pounds of potato to 1 pound of butter is a lot of butter.
-Yukon golds are naturally creamy on their own but adding an outrageous amount of butter and milk makes them extra rich and luscious.
+Yukon golds are naturally creamy on their own but adding an outrageous amount of butter and milk makes them extra rich, luscious and ultra creamy potatoes.
 Make these mashed potatoes ahead and keep them warm in the slow cooker!

 3. Easy Vegan Instant Pot Mashed Potatoes from Brown Sugar and Vainilla

 You can use either Russet or Yukon gold potatoes for this recipe.
 They start off the same as regular mashed potatoes but you combine the potatoes, cold water, garlic, olive oil, and salt and bring to a boil in the Instant Pot.
-They cook up super quick—like ready in 15 minutes and only use 5 ingredients, which you probably already have in your pantry!
+These homemade mashed potatoes cook up super quick—like ready in 15 minutes and only use 5 ingredients, which you probably already have in your pantry!

 4. Smooth and Creamy Mashed Potatoes from Sweet Tea and Thyme

-In addition to the traditional butter and milk, there’s a secret ingredient that gets whipped into the hot potatoes in this recipe that makes them super smooth and creamy.
+In addition to simple ingredients like butter and milk, there’s a secret ingredient that gets whipped into the hot potatoes in this recipe that makes them super smooth and creamy.
 You’ll have to check it out to see what I mean but I’m very intrigued.
 Have you tried this method?

 5. Rosemary and White Cheddar Mashed Potatoes from All The Healthy Things